the-web3/nvwa/README.md

 # nvwa
-nvwa is a nft project for Savour wallet
+nvwa is nft aggregator for eth, solana, flow, xtz and so on